The Promise of Liberty

 Duration: 3 minutes

-The Promise of Liberty is an adaptation of the sonnet The New Colossus by Emma Lazarus (1883), which was written to raise money for the construction of the Statue of Liberty's pedestal and has graced the entrance to the Statue of Liberty in New York Harbor since 1945.
-The chorus is adapted from the Lazarus poem, while the verses are new text written by the composer.
+The Promise of Liberty is an adaptation of the sonnet The New Colossus by Emma Lazarus (1883).
+The sonnet was written to raise money for the construction of the Statue of Liberty's pedestal and has graced the entrance to the Statue of Liberty in New York Harbor since 1945.
+The chorus for this work is adapted from the Lazarus poem, while the verses are new text written by the composer.

 The Promise of Liberty is designed for flexibility: